 Not all jobs in salons are cosmetology-related.
 Larger salons are likely to have dedicated reception staff, and this can be a way to get your foot in the door.

-You’re qualified, so you have the skills to help out if needed.
+You’re well-qualified and you have your cosmetology license, so you have the skills to help out if needed.
 You’ll know about vacancies well before they’re advertised.
 So it’s important that the salon owner knows how hungry you are.
 Be the best darn receptionist you can, since this is almost a pre-interview for any other roles you might move onto.

 The Importance of Networking